*Updated March 2022

 Budgets are a big deal, for big corporate marketing teams as well as independent filmmakers.
 And you’re trying to maximize the amount of cash you’ve allocated for music, which is probably a lot less than you’re setting aside for gear, travel, and talent.

-AudioBlocks also offers monthly and yearly subscriptions.
-Here are the three different tiers:
+AudioBlocks also offers monthly and yearly subscriptions for individuals, and custom pricing for businesses.
+Here are the two different tiers for individuals:

-- Unlimited Audio: Get unlimited downloads from AudioBlocks’ library of music, sound effects, and loops for $149 a year or $15 a month.
+- Starter: Get five monthly downloads from AudioBlocks’ library of music and sound effects for as little as $15 a month.

-- Unlimited All Access: Get unlimited music, SFX, loop, stock video, After Effects template, and photo downloads for $349 a year or $65 a month.
+- Unlimited All Access: Get unlimited music, SFX, loop, stock video, After Effects templates, and photo downloads for as little as $30 a month.

 While the cheapest option seems like a steal, the download limit is a bit restrictive.
 Meanwhile, the higher tier offers features that even an ad agency with a big budget would benefit from.